-Michigan Humanities Council is pleased to announce the selected host sites for the 2019–2020 tour of a national Smithsonian Institution exhibition, “Crossroads: Change in Rural America,” which explores the past, present, and future of rural American communities.
+Michigan Humanities is pleased to announce the selected host sites for the 2019–2020 tour of a national Smithsonian Institution exhibition, “Crossroads: Change in Rural America,” which explores the past, present, and future of rural American communities.

 Since 1900, the percentage of Americans living in rural areas dropped from 60% to 17%.
 Despite massive economic and demographic changes, America’s small towns continue to creatively focus on new opportunities for growth and development, and remain an epicenter for political and community discussion.

-“Community construct is changing so much in Michigan, and local humanities projects such as the esteemed Smithsonian Exhibition, “Crossroads: Change in Rural America” really illustrates reflection on that change,” said Shelly Hendrick Kasprzycki, President & CEO of Michigan Humanities Council.
+“Community construct is changing so much in Michigan, and local humanities projects such as the esteemed Smithsonian Exhibition, “Crossroads: Change in Rural America” really illustrates reflection on that change,” said Shelly Hendrick Kasprzycki, President & CEO of Michigan Humanities.
 “The national exhibit provides the framework, and the local community really takes on what this opportunity can be for discussion, remembrance, study and planning for the future.”

 “Crossroads” will serve as a community meeting place for conversations about how rural America has changed.
-With the support and guidance of Michigan Humanities Council and the Smithsonian Institution, host sites will develop complementary exhibits and programming to examine their community’s history, the joys and challenges of living rural, how change has impacted their community and spark discussion on the future of rural America.
+With the support and guidance of Michigan Humanities and the Smithsonian Institution, host sites will develop complementary exhibits and programming to examine their community’s history, the joys and challenges of living rural, how change has impacted their community and spark discussion on the future of rural America.

 The “Crossroads” exhibit will begin travel in September 2019 and close in June 2020, stopping at each site for a six-week period.
-“Crossroads” is funded by Michigan Humanities Council and the Smithsonian Institution.
+“Crossroads” is funded by Michigan Humanities and the Smithsonian Institution.

 The six host sites and dates of the exhibit are:

 September 7–October 13, 2019

 - Decatur (Southwest) Van Buren County

 Venue: Van Buren District Library-Webster Memorial Library